hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

    file and include this (`montage` for png, gif, jpeg; `pdftk`, `pdfnup`, and `pdfcrop` for PDF).

- * Keys for items in the bibliography are made visible by Sphinx so "bibitems" a la BibTeX must look sensible and consistent.

  * If you need several equations *numbered* in an `align` environment, recall that Sphinx, Markdown, and MediaWiki cannot handle this, although they have LaTeX math support.